bigT01/fronter-note-front/README.md

 # This is my pet project was created on React with Redux toolkit
-# main purpose of this project is showing news and update them
+Main purpose of this project is showing news and update them

 On this project from other simple libraries I use libraries like react-markdown to easy updating your posts And very understandable Redux branch

 # Near future backend will connect to heroku after that you could easily connect to it.
-# However, how please go step-by-step instruction bellow this line
+**However, how please go step-by-step instruction bellow this line**

 Instruction to connect with backend:
 1. you should copy https://github.com/bigT01/fronter-note-backend.git for backend